02 Jun Keeping Chinatown’s memory alive – by Khun Somchai

 Coming to the right place at the right time is a good way to support the community.

 Most of the people in Woeng Nakhon Kasem came from Chai Jo Keng Ia, a province in China.
 They are different from people of other neighborhoods.
 The people from that area were very hard working and very smart.
 They had a lot of ideas and became rich during and after WW2.
 At that time Thailand could not import any motors.
 So, the people of the Woeng Nakhon Kasem community specialized in repairing and making motors, water pumps or motors producing electricity.
 For a time it was the only place to buy a water pump in Bangkok.

-Their success is reflected in the way they designed their houses.
-Modern Chinese liked to make their houses look European or they changed the names of their shops to English names.
-So Kuan Heng Seng became KHS and there were a lot of such cases because it was in vogue to become western.
+The success of the community is reflected in the way the people designed their houses.
+Modern Chinese preferred European influence.
+They changed the names of their shops to English names.
+So Kuan Heng Seng became KHS.
+It was popular to become western.

 Bangkok-based experience designer, blogger, tour guide and hobby anthropologist.